Some of us have a budget when it comes to eating out—indulging in Vancouver’s food scene doesn’t come cheap.

 17. The Sandbar (1535 Johnston Street)

 Located right under the Granville Bridge, this classic eatery is well known for its fresh seafood options and traditional sushi offerings.
 The Sandbar attracts both locals and tourists with its casual yet cozy atmosphere, and it can also get packed quickly during happy hour.
 Go for the house-blend spiced frites, bay shrimp-and-avocado stack, ahi tuna poke sliders, or Chiang Mai wok mussels.
 Drink specials such as Granville Island pints, red and white wine, and the Sandbar highball are offered.

 Happy hour availability: Monday to Friday from 3 to 6 p.m. at the lounge and bar.

 This dining establishment can be found nestled in the heart of Yaletown and Olympic Village, serving up coastal dishes and fresh seafood.
-Its regular menu already offers bites at a reasonable price, but its happy hour selection will cater to those who are a little tight on budget.
-Some of the featured grub includes AAA beef carpaccio, steamed clams-and-mussels, Hawaiian tuna poke, P.E.I. lobster rolls, parmesan fries with black truffle aioli, B.C. salmon poppers, and half-price fresh oysters.
+Its regular menu already offers bites at a reasonable price, but its happy hour selection will cater to those looking for budget-friendly items.
+Some of the featured grub includes AAA beef carpaccio, steamed clams-and-mussels, Hawaiian tuna poke, P.E.I. lobster rolls, parmesan fries with black truffle aioli, B.C. salmon poppers, and fresh buck-a-shuck oysters (which is a rare price point around town these days).
 Drinks range from wines to cocktails to draft beers.